When it comes to finding the quintessential day or weekend trip from Los Angeles, you cannot go wrong with a Santa

 Therefore, there really isn’t a bad time to visit Santa Barbara, especially if you’re only interested in taking advantage of the world-class shopping or fantastic wine tasting opportunities this city has to offer.

 Blessed with perennial mild temperatures and plenty of sunshine, the weather varies little between seasons.
-However, depending on the activities you’re interested in doing during your one day in Santa Barbara, then there are some seasons that are better for you.
+However, depending on the activities you’re interested in doing during your one day in Santa Barbara, then some seasons are better for you.

 Summer is the most popular season to visit and while the majority of the university students have gone home for the season, the city comes alive with eager day-trippers and city breakers.
 Daily high temperatures will range from 72°F (22°C) in June to 77°F (25°C) in August with very little chance of rain.

-Summer is the ideal season to visit Santa Barbara if you’re interested in taking advantage of the myriad watersports available in the area.
-Water temperatures are about the warmest they will be making it the ideal time to surfing, kayaking, or paddle boarding.
+Summer is the ideal season if you’re interested in taking advantage of the myriad watersports available in the area.
+Water temperatures are about the warmest they will be making it the ideal time for surfing, kayaking, or paddleboarding.

 If you want to go on a Santa Barbara day trip when all of the students are in town, the tourist crowds have depleted somewhat, but the temperatures (both air and water!) are as warm as they will be all year, then you can’t go wrong with visiting in September to November.
 High temperatures average from 70-76°F (21-26°C) with very little chance of rain.

 However, we are talking about a lovely seaside area in Southern California so you really cannot go wrong with visiting Santa Barbara in winter or spring.
 If you’re not interested in many watersports (or don’t mind chilly water!), then this is arguably the best time to visit this beautiful city as long as you pack appropriately.

 Temperatures aren’t as high in spring and winter as they are in summer or autumn, however, don’t expect to have to brave some frigid sub-zero climate either.
 Daily highs in spring and winter average about 65-70°F (18-21°C) with plenty of sunshine to make sure you won’t have to deal with a rainy day.